 Use the contact form and we’ll start collecting and adding a page to the website devoted to what other kids say.

 For seven years, David Broadbent recorded thousands of conversations with his three daughters and chose a few hundred to reflect a little of that sometimes elusive butterfly we call childhood.
 A time of wonder, simplicity and, above all, sheer unadulterated fun.
 If you’ve ever wanted a refreshing glimpse of a time free of spin, welcome to the tell-it-like-it-is world of Holly, Isabella and Amelie.
 Maybe,

 What people are saying

 If we could capture that butterfly of youth David Broadbent evokes so simply and beautifully in his ’389 Conversations With My Three Kids’, we’d have to release it immediately so that it might charm any and all in its flight path.
 Of course, it would be difficult because who would not wish to recapture the age of innocence and wonder, before knowledge and responsibility clouded our daily lives?
 At least with this book, we can return for a bit.

 Perth, Western Australia

 It wasn’t long after I opened the book that I found it increasingly difficult to put down.
-I took it work and read out a few conversations to the team in the operating theatre where I work.
+I took it to work and read out a few conversations to the team in the operating theatre.
 The one that got the biggest reaction was Karin dutifully enlightening Issy about childbirth complications.
-It resulted in an enormous roar of laughter; fortunately we didn’t lose our focus on the operation at hand.
+It resulted in an enormous roar of laughter; fortunately, we didn’t lose our focus on the operation at hand.
 It simply enlightened our very busy and often emotional day.
 Thanks for such a memorable book.

 Cheryll Watts, nurse, Deception Bay, Queensland